libffcv/ffcv/docs/working_with_images.rst

 Datasets like `ImageNet <http://image-net.org>`_ contain images of various sizes.
-For many applications, storing full-sized images is unnecessary, and it may be beneficial to reize the largest images.
+For many applications, storing full-sized images is unnecessary, and it may be beneficial to resize the largest images.
-The ``max_resolution`` argument in the initializer of :class:`~ffcv.writer.DatasetWriter` lets you pick an image side length threshold for which all larger images are resized (while preseving their aspect ratio).
+The ``max_resolution`` argument in the initializer of :class:`~ffcv.writer.DatasetWriter` lets you pick an image side length threshold for which all larger images are resized (while preserving their aspect ratio).

 The following code block provides an example of a :class:`~ffcv.writer.DatasetWriter` for image data: